Sinclair, Tribune shares jump after Trump knocks FCC in tweet

 Sinclair has said if the deal is approved, it would reach nearly 59 percent of the nation’s television households and come amid growing consolidation.
 Either Tribune or Sinclair can terminate the deal if it is not completed by Aug.
 8.

-On Tuesday, Cox Enterprises Inc [COXET.UL] said it was exploring strategic options for its 14 television properties, including stations in Atlanta, Seattle, Boston, Charlotte, North Carolina, Orlando, Florida, and Pittsburgh, Pennsylvania.
+On Tuesday, Cox Enterprises Inc said it was exploring strategic options for its 14 television properties, including stations in Atlanta, Seattle, Boston, Charlotte, North Carolina, Orlando, Florida, and Pittsburgh, Pennsylvania.
 Cox cited statements by Pai “that he intends to loosen rules around ownership of local TV stations.”
+(Reporting by David Shepardson)